DesmondMokhali/Investigating-Access-to-Safe-Drinking-Water/README.md

 ### 1. Becoming Familiar with the Dataset

-   + To gain further insights, we extended our examination to the **World Health Organization (WHO)/United Nations Children's Fund (UNICEF) Joint Monitoring Programme (JMP) Estimates** on the Use of Water dataset.
+   a) To gain further insights, we extended our examination to the **World Health Organization (WHO)/United Nations Children's Fund (UNICEF) Joint Monitoring Programme (JMP) Estimates** on the Use of Water dataset.
 This dataset spans from the year **2000** to **2020**, broadening the **temporal scope** of our analysis.
-   + We imported the dataset titled **"Estimates on the Use of Water (2000-2020).csv"** to discern any variations from the dataset used in the preliminary phase of the project.
+   b) We imported the dataset titled **"Estimates on the Use of Water (2000-2020).csv"** to discern any variations from the dataset used in the preliminary phase of the project.
-   + Upon reviewing the column names, a notable alteration was identified: the removal of the `income_group` feature and the addition of a `year` feature.
+   c) Upon reviewing the column names, a notable alteration was identified: the removal of the `income_group` feature and the addition of a `year` feature.

 ### 2. Investigating Year Representation